Minime998/obsidian-vault/uni-notes/PP204-formal-logic/arguments-validity.md

 Answer:
 (see [[#Validity]])

-according to the definiation of validity an arguemtn is on valid
+According to the definition of validity an argument is only valid if it is impossible for the premises to be true and the conclusion false which is exactly how this argument is structured as the premises are true yet the conclusion could be false therefore, the argument can not be called valid and by extension sound